Moscow begins booster vaccine campaign as Russia's COVID-19 cases surge

 The health ministry said it would be pursuing "emergency" vaccination and recommending booster doses for vaccinated people every six months until at least 60 per cent of the adult population is vaccinated.

-Authorities initially expected to reach this target by the autumn.
-However, given the sluggish demand, the Kremlin said on Tuesday that this target would not be met.
+Initially the authorities had planned to reach this target by autumn, but on Tuesday the Kremlin said it would not be met.

 Moscow Mayor Sergei Sobyanin said revaccination was available with any of Russia's four registered vaccines, but that the flagship Sputnik V and the one-component Sputnik-Light would initially be used at eight clinics across the city.